Andreas Mies: 2019: Historic French Open doubles title, ATP Finals debut

 At the US Open, he and Krawietz reached the semifinals.
 They won their third title at the European Open in Antwerp.

+Mies made his debut at the ATP Finals with his partner Kevin Krawietz.

-2020: Second French Open doubles title
+2020-21: Second French Open doubles title, injury hiatus

 Mies and Krawietz successfully defended their French Open title, defeating Mate Pavić and Bruno Soares in the final in straight sets.
 Having won the title twice, they had not lost a match at the French Open together.

-2021: Hiatus due to injury

 Mies was sidelined for the a considerable part of the 2021 season as a result of a knee injury.

-2022: Reunion with Krawietz, one more ATP 500 title and second home final
+2022: Reunion with Krawietz, one more ATP 500 title, second home final

+At the Barcelona Open, he won the title with Krawietz.

-At the French Open, Mies finally lost his first doubles match at tournament when him and Krawietz suffered an upset loss in the first round.
+At the French Open, Mies finally lost his first doubles match at the tournament when he and Krawietz suffered an upset loss in the first round.

-2023: New partnership with Peers
+2023-24: New partnerships, third French Open semifinal

-Mies and John Peers reached the quarterfinals of the Australian Open.
+Mies and John Peers reached the quarterfinals of the 2023 Australian Open.

+With Fabrice Martin he reached the semifinals of the Monte-Carlo Masters.
+With Matwé Middelkoop he reached the semifinals of the 2023 French Open for the third time.

+Seeded 12th with Neal Skupski at the 2024 French Open, they lost in the first round to eventual quarterfinalists, the Czech/Chinese pair of Tomáš Macháč/Zhizhen Zhang.

+Partnering Alexander Erler, Mies won the doubles title at the 2024 Generali Open Kitzbühel, defeating Constantin Frantzen and Hendrik Jebens in the final.

 Doubles performance timeline

-Current through the 2023 Rotterdam Open.
+Current through the 2025 Mallorca Championships.